France 2: Italian coverage

 From 1975, Antenne 2 was available in Italy (regions of Tuscany, Lazio, Lower Veneto and parts of Lombardy and Liguria) using SECAM and since 1983 using PAL until 2003 when the frequencies were sold to various television networks such as Canale Italia and Gruppo Editoriale L'Espresso.

 On 11 December 2006, France 2 was again made available across Italy on Digital terrestrial television until 7 June 2007, when it was replaced by all-news French TV network France 24.

 France 2 is now only available in Aosta Valley due to Italian self-government laws, and in the border zones because of natural spillover.

 Climate issues

 Information about climate change in weather forecasts

 In February 2023, 2 state TV channels, France 2 and France 3 have begun to enter information regarding climate change in their weather forecasts.
-This will make the forecasts 1.5-2 minutes longer.
+This will make the forecasts 1.5–2 minutes longer.
 The climate related information will rely on experts.
-The channels will also provide information about climate change and the ways stopping it to their workers.
+The channels will also provide information about climate change and the ways to counter that to their workers.
 In France, except in case of breaking news they will ask reporters to take the train instead of a plane.